arondirnfeld/Aron_Progreming_Language/vscode-aron-extension/README.md

 - Hover information for Aron keywords
 - Run Aron files directly from the editor context menu
 - Language configuration (bracket matching, comment toggling)
+- Right-to-Left (RTL) support for Hebrew language

+## RTL Support

+As Aron is a Hebrew-based programming language, this extension automatically enables Right-to-Left (RTL) mode in the editor when an Aron file is opened.
+You can toggle between RTL and LTR modes by:

+- Right-clicking on the editor and selecting "Toggle RTL mode for Aron"
+- Using the Command Palette (Ctrl+Shift+P) and typing "Toggle RTL mode for Aron"

+### RTL Formatting

+To improve readability of Aron code in RTL mode, you can format your code with proper RTL indentation:

+- Right-click on the editor and select "Format Aron File for RTL"
+- Using the Command Palette (Ctrl+Shift+P) and typing "Format Aron File for RTL"

+This will format the code with proper indentation for RTL display, making it more readable in Hebrew.

 ## How to Use